 Each module is divided into three units.
 A unit might include notes, tasks, documents, recordings and images – all of which are designed to guide you through the topic in an active way.

-You will keep a Coursework Portfolio and Reflective Journal which you will share with your tutors online.
+You will keep a Coursework Portfolio and Applied Learning Archive which you will share with your tutors online.
 Regular monthly webinars will also form part of your study routine and will provide you with opportunities to actively engage with other students.

 You will have a range of assessment modes that combine to equip you with essential and traditional academic practices alongside opportunities to create, present, perform, collaborate and research.